retentioneering/retentioneering-tools/docs/source/clustering.rst

 .. image:: _static/clustering/clustering_1.svg

 Parameter targets can contain any number of events.
-For each added event, corresponding convertion rate will be included to cluster overview bar plot.
+For each added event, corresponding conversion rate will be included to cluster overview bar plot.
 This is very useful when you need to get a quick intuition about the resulting clusters:

 .. code:: ipython3